ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 Endpoints cannot assume that a signaled rate limit is achievable if congestion signals indicate otherwise.
-Congestion could be experienced at a different point on the network path than the network element that indicates a rate limit.
+Congestion could be experienced at a different point on the network path than the SCONE Network element that indicates a rate limit.
 Therefore, endpoints need to respect the send rate constraints that are set by a congestion controller.